 The New York Racing Association, Inc. is not responsible for ticket sales not completed before mutuel machines are locked.
 No adjustments, including cancellations, will be made after the customer has left the window.
 IRS taxable tickets cannot be cashed for guests who do not provide evidence of a social security number and a picture ID.

 CLICK HERE to obtain rules for all the bets offered at NYRA racetracks.

-New in 2016, Aqueduct will add a second Pick 5 to the wagering profile covering the last 5 races of the day on all cards with at least 10 thoroughbred races.
+In 2016, Aqueduct began offering a second Pick 5 to the wagering profile covering the last 5 races of the day on all cards with at least 10 thoroughbred races.
 The NYRA Bets Late Pick 5 will be offered through closing day of the meet and will feature a mandatory payout each time it is offered.

-The NYRA Bets Late Pick 5 will be ofered through closing day of the meet and will feature a mandatory payout each time it is offered.
-The wager will covert he last 5 races of the day on all cards with at least 10 thoroughbred races.
+The NYRA Bets Late Pick 5 will be offered through closing day of the meet and will feature a mandatory payout each time it is offered.
+The wager will covert the last 5 races of the day on all cards with at least 10 thoroughbred races.

 In the event the NYRA Bets Late Pick 5 does not have any tickets with 5 of 5 winners, then 100% of the net NYRA Bets Late Pick 5 pool will be paid to tickets with the most winners (e.g. 4 out of 5 winners, and so on).

 In the event the Early Pick 5 does not have any tickets with 5 of 5 winners, then 100% of the net Early Pick 5 pool will carry over into the next day’s Early Pick 5.

 The Early Pick 5 will continue to be offered on the first 5 thoroughbred races of the day.